 During each fiscal year, management assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to utilize the existing deferred tax assets.
 For fiscal year 2016, the Company ultimately determined that it was more-likely-than-not that the entire California net operating loss will not be utilized prior to expiration.
 Significant pieces of objective evidence evaluated included the Company's history of utilization of California net operating losses in prior years for each of its subsidiaries, as well as the Company's forecasted amount of net operating loss utilization for certain members of the combined group.
 As a result, the Company recorded a valuation allowance in the amount of \$72,000 at the end of fiscal year 2016 related to California net operating losses.
-There was no change to the valuation allowance as of March 31, 2017.
+There was no change to the valuation allowance during the six month period ended June 30, 2017.